22nd October 2014

-With an objective of making energy sector a medium for nation’s sustainable development through mutual collaboration and movement, a one-day National Conference on Energy Economics and Sustainable Development has been successfully completed.
+With an objective of making energy sector a medium for nation’s sustainable development through mutual collaboration and movement, a one-day National Conference on Energy Economics and Sustainable Development have been successfully completed.

-During the inauguration of the seminar, Dr. Govinda Nepal, a member of National Planning Commission, presented a key note highlighting the emphasis that Nepal should give to social, economic and political sector during the energy development.
+During the inauguration of the seminar, Dr Govinda Nepal, a member of National Planning Commission, presented a keynote highlighting the emphasis that Nepal should give to the social, economic and political sectors during the energy development.
 He also addressed the fact that active participation from every sector is equally important to attract foreign investments.
-Dr. Rabindra Nepal from Queensland University and also affiliated to GHEaSES International emphasized the use of modern technologies.
+Dr Rabindra Nepal from Queensland University, having affiliated with GHEaSES International as well, emphasized the use of modern technologies.
 During the technical sessions of the conference, Professor Amrit Man Nakarmi talked about current energy consumption trends and future energy/ GHG scenarios of Nepal; Madhusudhan Adhikari of AEPC presented points about energy market and economics of Nepal; Shishir Shakya of IFS presented about co-integration and casuality between electricity consumption and GDP; emperical evidence from Nepal; Professor Jagan Nath Shrestha talked about the impact of decentralized PV grid-connected plans on load shedding in Nepal; Miss Anantaa Pandey of AITM talked about the effectiveness of subsidy policy in addressing barriers to renewable energy technology deployment in Nepal; Kshitiz Khanal and Sadam affiliated to GHEaSES International presented about the collaborative and open access research for energy sector in Nepal.
-The Chairperson of the technical session was Prof. Dr. Tri Ratna Bajracharya.
+The Chairperson of the technical session was Prof. Dr Tri Ratna Bajracharya.

-The panel discussion titled Power Trade Agreement (PTA) and Project Development Agreement (PDA) was moderated by Dr. Sandeep Shah and the panellists were Prof. Dr. Hari Pandit (IOE/TU), Surya Nath Upadhaya (JVS), Shital Babu Regmee (former Secretary/GoN), Gyanendra Lal Pradha (FNCCI) and Khadga Bista (IPPAN).
+The panel discussion titled Power Trade Agreement (PTA) and Project Development Agreement (PDA) was moderated by Dr Sandeep Shah and the panellists were Prof. Dr Hari Pandit (IOE/TU), Surya Nath Upadhyaya (JVS), Shital Babu Regmee (former Secretary/GoN), Gyanendra Lal Pradhan (FNCCI) and Khadga Bista (IPPAN).
 Majority of them were positive about PTA although they emphasized in its implementation aspects.
 Regarding PDA, they stressed that changes should be made in some of its criteria.

-The second panel discussion titled Implementation of energy-mix in Nepal; opportunities and challenges was moderated by Mr. Ram Prasad Dhital and the panellists were Prof. Jagan Nath Shrestha, Prof. Amrit Man Nakarmi, Sher Singh Bhat (NEA), Nr.
+The second panel discussion entitled Implementation of energy-mix in Nepal: Opportunities and Challenges, was moderated by Mr. Ram Prasad Dhital and the panellists were Prof. Jagan Nath Shrestha, Prof. Amrit Man Nakarmi, Sher Singh Bhat (NEA), Nr.
 Narayan Chaulagain and Nabin Bhujel.
 During the discussion, they presented the fact that solar energy, gasifier and wind energy should be taken along with the hydropower as energy mix for solving the energy problem of Nepal.
 Decreasing the import of petroleum by encouraging alternative energy options leading to positive impacts on nation’s economy also came along in the discussion.
 Likewise, the sustainability of energy mix was also emphasized.